-§ 701.
-Appeals from decisions of Administrative Appeals Board

-A. Any party to a hearing shall have the right to appeal any decision of the Board to the District Courts of Cherokee Nation.
+- 701. Appeals from decisions of Administrative Appeals Board - 702.
+Employee Appeals Board-Change of name - § 701.
+Appeals from decisions of Administrative Appeals Board - A. Any party to a hearing shall have the right to appeal any decision of the Board to the District Courts of the Cherokee Nation. - B. Standard Review.

-B. Standard of review.
 The District Court shall review decisions of the Administrative Appeals Board without a jury and shall be confined to the record, except that in cases of alleged irregularities in procedure before the Administrative Appeals Board, not shown in the record, testimony thereon may be taken by the District Court.
 The District Court, upon request, shall hear oral arguments and receive written briefs.